ansiwen/gctx/README.md

 design](https://go.dev/doc/faq#no_goroutine_id).
 So there is no ID or any goroutine-local storage exposed.
 (Well, almost, see below.)
-It is advised to always use a `context.Context` as the first parameter in all functions that require knowledge about a goroutine specific context.
+It is advised to always use a `context.Context` as the first parameter in all functions that require knowledge about a specific context.

 However, there are also good reasons to have such a goroutine specific context generally available.
 The most common reason is logging:

 - There are libraries that don't support a context parameter (yet).
-When such a library is producing logs one might want to annotate the log message with the context in which the library call has been made.
-But without the possibility to "tunnel" a context through the library that is not possible.
+When such a library is producing logs, one might want to annotate the log message with the context in which the library call has been made.
+But without the possibility to "tunnel" a context through the library to the log callback, that is not possible.
-- Debug logs or tracing can appear anywhere in your code.
-To annotate these logs with the current context, it must be added to *every* *single* function, which is simply unnecessary boilerplate and in most cases not feasible.
+- Debug logs or tracing appear *anywhere* in your code.
+Annotating these logs with the current contex would require to add a context parameter to *every* *single* *function*, which is simply unnecessary boilerplate and in most cases not feasible.

-`gctx` allows to solve these situations by attaching a context to the current goroutine, which can be retrieved from any code that is running in the goroutine with a simple `gctx.Get()` call.
-It is effectively a goroutine local storage.
-Therefore it is advised to only use it, if there is no other possibility available.
+`gctx` allows to solve these situations by attaching a context to the current goroutine, which can be retrieved from any code, that is running in the same goroutine or a child, with a simple `gctx.Get()` call.
+It is effectively a goroutine-local storage, and could also be used to identify a goroutine, which is not recommended.
+Therefore it should only be used, if there is really no other possibility available.

 ## How
 In fact, goroutines *do* [have an ID](https://github.com/golang/go/blob/851ecea4cc99ab276109493477b2c7e30c253ea8/src/runtime/runtime2.go#L438), but it is hidden and not accessible with any exported API.
-That's why there have been a couple of attempts to circumvent that by implementing a goroutine-local storage in order to solve above problems, like for example:
+That's why there have been a couple of attempts to circumvent that, by implementing a goroutine-local storage in order to solve above problems, like for example:
  - https://github.com/jtolio/gls
  - https://github.com/tylerb/gls